liuyehcf/BlogSource/_posts/Java-类加载原理.md

                            THREAD);
   }

-  // 核心调用
+  //核心调用
   Klass* k = SystemDictionary::find_instance_or_array_klass(klass_name,
                                                               h_loader,
                                                               Handle(),
                                                               CHECK_NULL);
 #if INCLUDE_CDS
   if (k == NULL) {
-    // If the class is not already loaded, try to see if it's in the shared
+    //If the class is not already loaded, try to see if it's in the shared
-    // archive for the current classloader (h_loader). instanceKlassHandle ik = SystemDictionaryShared::find_or_load_shared_class(
+    //archive for the current classloader (h_loader).
+    instanceKlassHandle ik = SystemDictionaryShared::find_or_load_shared_class(
         klass_name, h_loader, CHECK_NULL);
     k = ik();